Sign up your first 25 players for free https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 • The first pair will start by continually throwing chest passes to each other.

-• Then, they will conclude the drill with one player making a layup.
+• Then, they will conclude the drill by having one player make a layup.

-• It is recommended to complete six passes down the court to start.
+• It is recommended that six passes down the court be completed to start.
 Players will then gradually decrease the number of passes to five, four, and eventually three.

 4. Around the World Drill